Moving from California to Texas: Car Registration Guide

 Smog vs emissions: the most common surprise

-California Air Resources Board (CARB) standards are stricter than the federal EPA standards Texas follows.
-A vehicle that was legal in California is automatically legal in Texas.
-The reverse is not always true, but for this move that direction does not matter.
+California Air Resources Board (CARB) standards sit above the federal EPA standards that Texas follows.
+A car that passed muster in California is automatically legal in Texas.
+Going the other direction can be a problem, but for a move in this direction that never comes up.

-What does matter: if you live outside the 17 emissions counties (for example, in Lubbock, Amarillo, San Angelo, or most of East Texas), you will not need an emissions test at all going forward.
-Drivers moving from coastal California metros to non-metro Texas often see their inspection burden drop from a biennial smog check plus visual inspection to a single safety check.
+Here's the part that does matter.
+Settle outside the 17 emissions counties (Lubbock, Amarillo, San Angelo, or most of East Texas, say) and you skip the emissions test entirely from then on.
+People moving from a coastal California metro to non-metro Texas often watch their inspection load fall from a biennial smog check plus visual inspection down to a single safety check.

 Vehicles with aftermarket modifications that were borderline-legal in California (cold-air intakes, certain ECU tunes, exhaust changes) are generally fine in non-emissions Texas counties but will still face a visual under-hood inspection in the 17 metro counties.
 Plan accordingly if your build leans aggressive.